msobanjo/courseware/topics/python/modules/gunicorn/README.md

 ### Workers
 The amount of workers can be specified with the `-w` or `--workers` options.
-The Gunicorn documentation reccommends that you use 2-4 workers per core the server you are using has:
+The Gunicorn documentation recommends that you use 2-4 workers per core the server you are using has:
 ```bash
 # gunicorn --workers [NUMBER]  app:app
 gunicorn --workers 4 app:app